gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 ## Gentle Introduction

 Assembly loading plays a crucial role in .NET apps.
-Once the app is started, .NET runtime ensures that all required assemblies are gradually loaded.
+Once the app is started, .NET Runtime ensures that all required assemblies are gradually loaded.

 Whenever the code hits the point where a type from another assembly is used, it raises `AppDomain.AssemblyResolve` event.
 The good thing is .NET comes pre-equipped with a default assembly loader, which does a sensible job for most applications.